smart-edge-open/specs/doc/architecture.md

 - **Edge Node telemetry**: Utilizing the rsyslog, all OpenNESS microservices send telemetry updates which includes the logging and packet forwarding statistics data from the dataplane.
 This is also the mechanism that is encouraged for OpenNESS users for Debugging and Troubleshooting.

 **OpenNESS Edge Node Resource usage**:
-- All non-critical/non-realtime microservices on the OpenNESS Edge Node execute OS core typically Core 0.
+- All non-critical/non-realtime microservices on the OpenNESS Edge Node execute on OS core typically Core 0.
 - Dataplane NTS and DPDK PMD thread requires a dedicated core/thread for high performance.
 - Dataplane OVS-DPDK requires dedicated core/thread for high performance.
   - DPDK library is used for the dataplane implementation 1G/2M hugepages support is required on the host.